joemusacchia/pixator/README.md

 ## Recent changes to Pixator

 * Added multi-line text support with impact and stroke text styling
+* Added whitelisting for `jpeg/jpg` and `png` file types in the frontend and backend

 ## Dream features for Pixator